dzagame/BQ_1989_Replication.jl/README.md

 ## Potential extensions

-An obvious extension that could be easily implemented that of also replicating the remaining figures (Fig. 7-8-9-10) and tables (Tab.
+An obvious extension that could be easily implemented would be that of also replicating the remaining figures (Fig. 7-8-9-10) and tables (Tab.
 1-2-2A-2B-2C), the code for which wasn't provided in Cesa-Bianchi's replication package, which was only concerned with the key IRFs.